SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 The second argument, "Inverted", is a boolean, which means it's a switch argument.
 Switch arguments don't need values, you either supply them or you don't.

-Now, let's update `ReadFile` to use this new argument:
+Now, let's update `ReadFile` to use the new arguments:

 ```csharp
 private static void ReadFile(Arguments args)